-Consider the problem of particle in a box, where some piece of the wall is deformed periodically in time.
-As an example one may think of a particle in a cylinder with a moving piston.
+Consider the problem of a particle in a box, where some piece of the wall is deformed periodically in time.
+As an example, one may think of a particle in a cylinder with a moving piston.
 The particle has mass m and kinetic energy E. The piston is pushed back and forth.
-The velocity in which the piston is displaced is $\pm V$, and the maximum displacement is A. At the end of each cycle the piston is back in its original location.
+The velocity in which the piston is displaced is $\pm V$ and the maximum displacement is A. At the end of each cycle, the piston is back in its original location.

-In the present Paper we are going to study what happens to a quantum mechanical particle in such a box, during one cycle of the driving.
-We assume that the particle is initially prepared in an energy eigenstate of the (un-deformed) box.
-We shall explain that it is important to specify whether the maximum displacement A is less or larger compared with De-Broglie wavelength.
+In the present paper, we are going to study what happens to a quantum-mechanical particle in such a box, during one cycle of the driving.
+We assume that the particle is initially prepared in an energy eigenstate of the (undeformed) box.
+We shall explain that it is important to specify whether the maximum displacement A is lesser or greater compared with the de Broglie wavelength.

-The problem of particle-in-a-box with a moving wall is a prototype example for study of driven systems [1] that are described by a Hamiltonian $\mathcal{H}(x(t))$, where x(t) is a time dependent parameter.
-In case of a piston, the parameter x is the position of the piston, and we use the notation $V = |\dot{x}|$.
+The problem of a particle in a box with a moving wall is a prototype example for study of driven systems [1] which are described by a Hamiltonian $\mathcal{H}(x(t))$, where x(t) is a time dependent parameter.
+In the case of a piston, the parameter x is the position of the piston, and we use the notation $V = |\dot{x}|$.

 There is a lot of interest today in studies of quantum irreversibility.
-This is a relevant issue to the design of quantum computers, where the fidelity of a driving cycle is important.
-If at the end of a driving cycle the system is back in its initial state, then we say that the driving cycle has high fidelity.
+This is an issue relevant to the design of quantum computers, where the fidelity of a driving cycle is important.
+If at the end of a driving cycle, the system is back in its initial state, then we say that the driving cycle has high fidelity.
 Obviously, the piston model can serve as a prototype example for studying of quantum irreversibility [2].

-The study of one-cycle driving also constitutes a bridge to the study of the response to multi-cycle (periodic) driving.
+The study of one-cycle driving also constitutes a bridge to the study of the response to multicycle (periodic) driving.
 It should be clear that the long time behavior of driven systems is determined by the short time dynamics.
-Therefore it is essential to have a good understanding of the latter.
+Therefore, it is essential to have a good understanding of the latter.

-At first sight one may think that it is simplest to study the one-dimensional (1D) box case, also known as 'infinite square well potential with moving wall' [4, 5].
-The case of periodic driving is also known as the 'Fermi acceleration problem' [6].
-In a second sight one find out that the 1D-box case is actually the most complicated one.
-As in the case of the kicked rotator (standard map) [7] there is a complicated route to chaos and stochasticity.
+At first sight, one may think that it is simple to study the one-dimensional (1D) box case, also known as "infinite square well potential with moving wall" [3,4].
+The case of periodic driving is also known as the "Fermi acceleration problem" [5].
+At a second sight, one finds out that the 1Dbox case is actually the most complicated one.
+As in the case of the kicked rotator (standard map) [6,8,9], there is a complicated route to chaos and stochasticity.

 Things become much simpler if the motion in the box is chaotic to begin with.
-Driven chaotic systems exhibit, as a result of the driving, stochastic energy spreading of relatively simple nature [1].
-This is the case that we want to consider in this Paper.
-Hence we consider the simplest "chaotic box", which is a two dimensional (2D) "billiard" model.
+Driven chaotic systems exhibit, as a result of the driving, stochastic energy spreading of a relatively simple nature [1].
+This is the case that we want to consider in this paper.
+Hence, we consider the simplest "chaotic box," which is a 2D "billiard" model.
 Specifically, we are going to introduce a detailed numerical study of the one-pulse response of a stadium billiard to a shape deformation.
 The stadium billiard is a recognized prototype system for "quantum chaos" studies.
-Our simulations are feasible thanks to a new powerful technique for finding clusters of billiard eigenstates [13, 14, 15].
-Previous applications of this technique, to the study of restricted aspects of the present problem, have been reported in [16] and in [17].
+Our simulations are feasible, thanks to a new powerful technique for finding clusters of billiard eigenstates [7,10,11].
+Previous applications of this technique, to the study of restricted aspects of the present problem, have been reported in Refs.
+[12,13].